Ranger-DRAX/Movie-Ticket-Service/README.md

 A backend service and supporting components for browsing movies, creating showtimes, selecting seats, and purchasing tickets.
 This repository implements the core APIs and business logic for a Movie Ticket Service used by web and mobile clients.

-> NOTE: This README is a thorough template.
-Replace placeholder values and adjust examples to match the project's actual tech stack, commands, and environment variables.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)